njeanselme/feed-to-csp/README.md

 # feed-to-csp
-BloxOne Threat Defense integration with Fortinet and Palo Alto domain names and IPs brings an even wider IOC coverage by threat intelligence unification.
+BloxOne Threat Defense integration with Fortinet, Palo Alto and Cyber threat coalition domain names and IPs brings an even wider IOC coverage by threat intelligence unification.
 Third party IOCs are enforced at DNS level globally on all DNS even for roaming users who have not established their VPN

 ## 5 python scripts: